-This product manual was written for people installing, operating, and maintaining the Reno A&E Model U-1400 inductive loop vehicle detector.
-The Model U-1400 is a stand-alone, box type, four-channel inductive loop vehicle detector.
-It is designed to be used in applications requiring detection of railway vehicles in large detection areas typically required in classification yard switch and sideswipe protection, interlocking and moveable bridge occupancy detection, or detection of roadway vehicles and/or railway vehicles in at-grade crossing sites.
+This product manual was written for people installing, operating, and maintaining the Reno A&E Model E-1400 Series inductive loop vehicle detector.
+The Model E-1400 is a rack mount, four-channel inductive loop vehicle detector designed to work in conjunction with Railroad Control Limited's Exit Gate Management System (EGMS).

-The Model U-1400 monitors and processes signals from four loop / lead-in circuits, four check loop circuits, and four Vital inputs.
+The Model E-1400 monitors and processes signals from four loop / lead-in circuits, four check loop circuits, and four Vital inputs.
 These inputs can be programmed to control eight Vital outputs, four primary Vital outputs and four auxiliary Vital outputs.
 Each of the four primary Vital outputs can be controlled by any combination of the four loop inputs and/or any combination of the four Vital inputs.
 In addition to the four loop inputs and four Vital inputs (as described above), the four auxiliary Vital outputs can be controlled by the four loop Health Status inputs that are continuously monitored by the processor.
-A loop failure will deactivate the Vital output that the loop status input and/or loop Health Status input is programmed to control.
-The check loop circuits can be programmed to simulate a vehicle detection (every 1 to 255 minutes) in the loop area as a means of verifying proper loop operation.
+A loop failure will deactivate the Vital output that the loop status input and/or loop Health Status input sprogrammed to control.
+The check loop circuits can be programmed to simulate a vehicle detection (every I to 255 minutes) in the loop area as a means of verifying proper loop operation.
 The Vital outputs and Vital inputs are monitored to ensure they are in the correct state.
 If the state of a Vital input is not correct, the front panel LED indicator corresponding to that input will turn red and all Vital outputs will be deactivated.
-If the state of any Vital output is not correct, the front panel LED corresponding to that output will turn red and all Vital output will turn red and all Vital output will turn red and all Vital output will be deactivated.
+If the state of any Vital outputs is not correct, the front panel LED corresponding to that output will turn red and all Vital outputs will be deactivated.

 A Liquid Crystal Display (LCD), sixteen LEDs, and four front panel pushbuttons are used to display and program all detector functions.
-The Model U-1400 also incorporates a series of front panel mounted connectors to facilitate set-up and operation.
-A 55 pin circular connector is used for detector input and output connections, a 15 pin D-subminiature connector is used to allow connection of an external EEPROM memory module, and a nine pin RS-232 connector is used for communication with a laptop computer.
+The Model E-1400 also incorporates a front mounted nine pin RS-232 connector to facilitate set-up and operation.

 The use of a LCD is one feature that distinguishes this detector from that of other manufacturers.
 It allows for more information, never before available, to be displayed to the user during normal operation of the detector.
 Several diagnostic modes are available to aid the technician in troubleshooting detection problems.
 It also allows easy viewing and setting of all programmable values in the detector.
 The detector continues to operate normally while being programmed.
 An eight-segment bargraph at the top of the LCD provides a graphical representation of the relative change of inductance as seen by the detector.
 This automatically takes into account loop size, loop inductance, number of loops, number of turns, geometry, lead-in length, etc. The first bargraph segment represents the minimum inductance change necessary for the detector to output a call.
 Larger inductance changes will be indicated by more segments.
 Each additional segment represents the next sensitivity level exceeded.
-Therefore, the bargraph indicates if the sensitivity is set too high or too low, easily facilitating the ideal setting of sensitivity level.
+Therefore, the bargraph indicates if the sensitivity is et too high or too low, easily facilitating the ideal setting of sensitivity level.